laidig/gtfs-rt-printer/README.md

 # gtfs-rt-printer

-Example code that loads a GTFS-RT from a file or URL and prints the results.
-It includes a set of extensions, such as for NYCT.
+Utility that loads a GTFS-RT from a file or URL and prints the results.
+It includes extension support, such as for NYCT.

 # Download
 [JAR file](https://github.com/laidig/gtfs-rt-printer/releases/latest)

 # Requirements
 * Java 8
-* for Java 7 see older [release](https://github.com/laidig/gtfs-rt-printer/releases/download/0.0.4/gtfs-rt-printer-0.0.4.jar)
+* for Java 7 see older [release](https://github.com/laidig/gtfs-rt-printer/releases/download/0.0.4/gtfs-rt-printer-0.0.4.jar) *note:* this does not support headers.

 # Usage